 To get started using MyMagic+, visit StartYourDisneyExperience.com and sign up for an account.
 Visit our Mobile Option page to learn more about the My Disney Experience mobile application.
 Disney also offers an official My Disney Experience FAQ.

-- Disney FastPass+ service will allow guests to lock in some of their must-do attractions and experiences for each day of their trip through My Disney Experience - up to 60 (and possibly +10) days prior to day of use for Magic Your Way ticket holders and Annual Passholders.
-For the first time ever, guests can reserve experiences like firework and parade viewing areas, shows, Disney character greetings, quick service restaurants and more before ever leaving home.
+- Disney FastPass+ service will allow guests to lock in some of their must-do attractions and experiences for each day of their trip through My Disney Experience – up to 60 (and possibly +10) days prior to day of use for Magic Your Way ticket holders and Annual Passholders.
+For the first time ever, guests can reserve experiences like firework and parade viewing areas, are all-in-one wrist-band devices that connect all shows, Disney character greetings, quick service restaurants and more before ever leaving home.
 Generally, guests will be able to choose up to 3 (and in some cases possibly 4) FastPass+ experiences at one park per day for each day they hold valid theme park tickets.
 Guests can choose the same FastPasses for everyone in their party at once or individually.
 For guests who don’t know where to start, Disney will recommend FastPicks – a set of FastPass+ selections that serve as a starting point – and give guests the option to customize their selections.
-The system will then return up to 4 groups of availability from which to pick - early, mid day, late, or all day.
+The system will then return up to 4 groups of availability from which to pick – early, mid day, late, or all day.

 Additionally, all Disney tickets now comes with an ID code that may be entered on the My Disney Experience web site.
 Even inactivated annual passes purchased online or by phone and “Will Call” tickets may be entered.